top of page

 Binaakwe-giizis (Falling Leaves Moon)/ Waatebagaa-giizis (Leaves-Turning-Colors Moon); December 1, 2025

-This article contains phonetic transcriptions of Ojibwe words, along with audio recordings.
-Refer to the phonetic chart at the end of this page for pronunciation guidance!
+This article includes phonetic transcriptions of Ojibwe words and audio recordings.
+For pronunciation help, please see the phonetic chart at the bottom of this page!

 Pronunciation of Gichi-aya'aa: